velis74/django-project-base/docs/settings.md

 If you choose to merge user accounts which belong to same user and you have MERGE_USERS_HANDLER setting defined, then when user logs in with one of the account defined in accounts to merge group then function MERGE_USERS_HANDLER is executed which runs your logic for merging users.
-Function is defined as def function(user, all_users). user argument is currently logged in user. all_users argument is a comma separated string of user pks which will be merged.
+Function is defined as def function(user, all_users, project). user argument is currently logged in user. all_users argument is a comma separated string of user pks which will be merged.